• Skip to primary navigation

 Jump to Recipe Pin Recipe Print Recipe

 This Gluten-Free Double Chocolate Chip Cookies Recipe is a chocolate lover's dream!
-Soft and fudgy center with slightly crisp edges and are packed with loads of chocolate chips.
+Soft and fudgy chewy centers with slightly crisp edges, packed with loads of chocolate chips.

 A gluten-free double chocolate chip cookie with melted chocolate chips and flaky sea salt.